codepath/android_guides/Progress-Bar-Custom-View.md

 // bar color for the unfilled section (remaining progress) private int unfilledSectionColor;

-// thickness of the progress bar private float barHeight;
+// height of the progress bar
+private float barHeight;
 ```